 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.

-Purchase smooth almond butter and mix into applesauce, yogurt, or thin with breast (human) milk, formula, or water or finely grind almonds into a fine flour and sprinkle on other foods that it will stick well to (avocado, banana, etc.).
-Consider adding almond butter or almond flour to your batter when making pancakes, waffles, muffins, etc. Refrain from serving nut butter on toast as both bread and nut butters can increase the risk of choking.
+Thin smooth almond butter with water, breast milk, formula, or purees like applesauce and serve on its own or mix into other soft, scoopable foods like porridge or yogurt.
+You can also spread the thinned-out almond butter very thinly on toast strips.
+Try serving with a drink in an open cup to help wash down any sticky pieces of food.
+Finely grind almonds into a fine flour and sprinkle on other foods that it will stick well to (avocado, banana, etc.) Consider adding almond butter or almond flour to your batter when making pancakes, waffles, muffins, etc.

 Almonds are particularly risky and challenging to eat as they are firm and difficult to take a bite out of--all of which increase choking risk.
 We'd recommend starting with other nuts before offering almonds.